 Anushay Hossain is a writer and political commentator based in Washington, DC whose work is featured on CNN, Forbes, MSNBC, Women in the World, PBS, and more.

 AnushaysPoint.com is her website where you can find all her articles and TV commentary work for major media outlets.

 Anushay’s career in women’s rights began as an intern at the Bangladesh Rural Advancement Committee (BRAC) where she worked on micro-finance for women in her native country, Bangladesh.

-A University of Virginia graduate, Anushay joined the Feminist Majority Foundation’s Nobel Peace Prize nominated Campaign for Afghan Women prior to completing her MA in Gender and Development at the University of Sussex.
+A University of Virginia graduate, Anushay joined the Feminist Majority Foundation’s Nobel Peace Prize-nominated, “Campaign for Afghan Women & Girls” prior to completing her MA in Gender and Development at the University of Sussex in England.

-A fervent lover of cultures, Anushay spent a year in Italy studying Italian and is fluent in six languages.
+A passionate Italophile, Anushay spent a year in Italy studying Italian and is also fluent in six languages.

 She is married and lives in Washington, DC with her husband, their two young daughters, and Persian cats.